chimera-suite/use-case/README.md

 ### Solution

-Before strating it's needed to load the Knowledge Graph in Jena Fuseki.
-Go to [http://jena-fuseki:3030](http://localhost:3030), and click on the `MANAGE DATASET` section on the top bar, it is possible to create a ne new _in-memory dataset_, which has to be called `pizzads`.
+Before starting it is needed to load the Knowledge Graph in Jena Fuseki.
+Go to [http://localhost:3030](http://localhost:3030), and click on the `MANAGE DATASET` section on the top bar, and create a ne new _in-memory dataset_ called `pizzads`.
 Then, you can __upload__ the ontology file located in `/jena-fuseki/init/pizza-fuseki.owl`.

-Then, for runnig the example is needed to go on the Jupyter web interface.
-Go to [http://jupyter:8888](http://localhost:8888) and click on the __upload__ button on the top right to add two notebooks : `notebook_DS.ipyml` and `notebook_BA.ipyml`
+For runnig the notebook's analytical tasks it is needed to go on the Jupyter web interface.
+Go to [http://localhost:8888](http://localhost:8888) and click on the __upload__ button on the top right to add two notebooks : `notebook_DS.ipyml` and `notebook_BA.ipyml`.
+All the subsequent steps of this tutorial are performed inside the two notebooks

-Let's start with `notebook_DS.ipyml`.
-This is the notebook that has been created by the Data Scientist team, which have the need of making an anomaly detection anlysis to decide if a pizza cooked by a restaurant is _good_ or _anomalous_.
-In order to perform their analysis, the have created the following __SPARQL query__.
+Let's start by opening the `notebook_DS.ipyml`.
+This is the notebook that has been created by the Data Scientist team, which needs to make an anomaly detection anlysis to decide if a pizza cooked by a restaurant is _good_ or _anomalous_.
+In order to perform their analysis, they have created a __SPARQL query__ to be executed using PySPARQL.
+This ensures flexibility because they can use any python data science library while benefitting from Peppo's experience captured in the KG.

 ```
 sparql_endpoint = "http://jena-fuseki:3030/pizzads"